 Getting into or out of Co-op

-Once studies are under way, students may decide that they would like to change their program of study from the co-op to the regular stream, or from the regular to the co-op stream.
+Once studies are under way, you may decide that you would like to change your program of study from the co-op to the regular stream, or from the regular to the co-op stream.

 Co-op to Regular stream

-Students must complete a Plan Modification Form from the Registrar’s Office and submit it to their undergraduate academic advisor.
+You must complete a Plan Modification Form and submit it to your academic advisor to proceed with the change of stream.

 Regular to Co-op stream

-Changing from the regular stream to co-op is more difficult as co-op spaces are limited to the number of work placements available.
-However, there are often several students who decide to leave the co-op program for various reasons during their first and second year, leaving space available for regular students to transfer into co-op.
+Changing from the regular to the co-op stream is more difficult as co-op spaces are limited to the number of work placements available.
+However, there are often several students who decide to leave the co-op stream for various reasons during their first and second year, leaving space available for regular students to transfer into co-op.

-Students need to apply for co-op no later than their 2A term to ensure they will have adequate time to meet the four work terms and four work reports required in co-op before graduation.
-Normally students need a minimum cumulative average of 80% to be considered for admission to co-op as competition is strong for the few available spaces each year.
+Applications for co-op must be submitted no later than your 2A term to ensure you will have adequate time to meet the four work terms and four work-term reports required before graduation.
+A minimum cumulative average of 80% is normally required to be considered for admission to the co-op stream as competition is strong for the few available spaces each year.

-Students must complete a Plan Modification Form from the Registrar’s Office and submit it to their undergraduate academic advisor.
-If admitted to co-op, students should meet with their academic advisor to review degree requirements and course sequence.
+You must complete a Plan Modification Form and submit it to your academic advisor to apply to the co-op stream.
+If admitted to co-op, you should meet with your academic advisor to review degree requirements and course sequencing.